- Municipal Court

 - A fast and stable internet connection.

-- A webcam attached to your PC or a built-in mic that will allow you to talk to the Judge and your device must also have speakers attached or built-in that will allow you to hear what the judge is saying to you.
+- A webcam attached to your PC/laptop and a mic that will allow you to talk to the Judge and your device must also have speakers attached or built-in that will allow you to hear what the judge is saying to you.
+If using a tablet or smart phone, you will need to have your camera on and facing you and your audio must be unmuted.

 - You will be required to provide the Court with a working email address and mobile phone number to ensure future successful contact with the Court.

-- You can also click on the appropriate eCourt link at the bottom of this page to attend your scheduled eCourt appearance.
+- And, you can also click on the appropriate eCourt link at the bottom of this page to attend your scheduled eCourt appearance.

 - Request a trial by judge or jury.
-Please note that trials may or may not be able to be held via the eCourt Appearance and may require the Defendant to appear in person at the Llano Municipal Court located at 301 West Main, Llano Texas 78643.
+Please note that trials will not be held via the eCourt Appearance option and will require the Defendant to appear in person at the Llano Municipal Court located at 301 West Main, Llano Texas 78643.

-Please adhere to the following Rule of Court Conduct and Decorum:
+Please adhere to the following Rules of Court Conduct and Decorum:

 Failure to follow these guidelines will prompt the Court to remove the Defendant from the virtual courtroom until compliance is achieved.